 - Grade level team planning is utilitzed to collaborate with team members.
 Curriculum planning includes review of standards, lessons, teaching strategies, assessments and resources.
-County assessments are used to plan instruction. - PLC's provided an additional time each week for teams to analyze data to impact student learning.
-We want to continue to use this time to build formative assessments for the upcoming year. - Staff continued to adjust based on research-based practices, especially with LETRS literacy training. - Schoology/Office of Student Achievement offers lots of instructional support aligned with standards. - Standards-based report cards are helping to guide common expectations for standards, curriculum and assessment. - STEAM activities, hands-on math stations, writers workshop, hands-on science experiments help to support higher-order thinking skills and problem solving. - Instruction is planned based on baseline data and provided curriculum maps. - Curriculum standards are referenced in lesson plans and reviewed with grade level teams in weekly planning sessions. - Curriculum standards are discussed with students and parents to reinforce expectations and learning targets.
+County assessments are used to plan instruction. - PLC's provide an additional time each week for teams to analayze data to impact student learning.
+We want to continue to use this time to build formative assessments for the upcoming year. - Teams plan together to implement clear, target lessons specific to standards. - Staff continued to adjust based on research-based practices, especially with LETRS literacy training. - Schoology/Office of Student Achievement offers instructional support aligned with standards. - Standards-based report cards are helping to guide common expectations for standards, curriculum and assessment. - STEAM activities, hands-on math stations, writers workshop, hands-on science experiments help to support higher-order thinking skills and problem solving. - Instruction is planned based on baseline data and provided curriculum maps. - Curriculum standards are referenced in lesson plans and reviewed with grade level teams in weekly planning sessions. - Curriculum standards are discussed with students and parents to reinforce expectations and learning targets.
 Stakeholder discussion shows that the way learning targets and success criteria are communicated to students is inconsistent. - Differentiation examples include: Lexia, Dreambox, WriteScore, flexible groups, modifications of assignments and activities to encourage individual successes.
 A variety of instructional practices are utilized to avoid the "one size fits all" approach.
 Stakeholder discussion emphasizes that differentiation is more prevalent in certain grade levels and could be improved overall as a school. - The school follows the district established guidelines for regular progress monitoring and criteris for providing Tier interventions.
 There is room for growth with the usage of Tier II, classroom based interventions such as Lexia. - PBIS and Leader in Me help us provide supportive and well-managed environments conducive to learning. - A variety of technology is used to enhance instruction: Dreambox, RazKids, NearPod, Epic!, PebbleGo, BrainPop, Kahoot!, Reflex, Flipgrid, MobyMax.

-Schoology has allowed us a platform to communicate with students and
+Schoology has allowed us a platform to communicate with students and provide feedback on assignments.